- Admissions & Aid

 - Mercy in Action

-Current Job: Technical Writer at Emerson Resources, Improv Comedian at The Second City
+Current Positions: Technical Writer at Emerson Resources, Improv Comedian at The Second City

 GMercyU led to Meredith’s two very different jobs, and she is lucky to love them both.